24 Data Visualization

 Data Visualization for Reporting & Sharing

 Did you know that reports, dashboards, scorecards, and any other mechanism you use to share data are all examples of data visualizations?
 For example, let’s say you are asked to provide a regular report on absenteeism.
-First, you have to decide what you will provide: will absenteeism be shown as a count, a ratio, a percentage?
-Will you give just an overall number, or will you display the values for each department or location separately?
-Will it be for one period of time, or over multiple periods of time?
-These questions form the basis for the report, but there are still questions about how you will provide it.
+First, you have to decide what you will provide: will absenteeism be shown as a count, ratio, or percentage?
+Will you give an overall number or display the values for each department or location separately?
+Will it be for one period of time or over multiple periods?
+These questions form the basis for the report, then there are still questions about how you will provide it.
 Will the values all be provided together in a single table?
 Will they be shown in a chart occurring over time?
 Will it need formatting like bolding of key metrics, or color to highlight positive or negative trends?
-Will it need clear and concise labels to help people more quickly scan and understand the report?
-Will the report be static or does it need to be hosted on a website with animation or an ability to switch between different subsets of data?
-Is there an absenteeism level the company deems ‘acceptable’ that will need to be incorporated as a reference so leaders can interpret the current rate in relation to the acceptable rate?
+Will it need clear and concise labels to help people quickly scan and understand the report?
+Will the report be static or hosted on a website with animation or the ability to switch between different subsets of data?
+Is there an absenteeism level the company deems ‘acceptable’ that needs to be incorporated as a reference so leaders can interpret the current rate relative to the acceptable rate?

-Effective sharing of data requires thoughtful visual design principles if it is going to provide businesses the information needed to navigate complex information and make decisions.
+Effective sharing of data requires thoughtful visual design principles to provide businesses with the information needed to navigate complex information and make decisions.
 This applies whether we are talking about static reporting in the form of manually created scorecards, reports, or presentations.
 And it applies even to the reports that we “automatically” generate out of information systems (e.g., the ones produced by an HR Information System).
 If you are going into a data system and selecting the values, calculations, and layout of the report to be generated, you are making visualization choices.
-And, it also applies to even the most complex business intelligence system interfaces.
+Whether that is a simple reporting tool or a complex business intelligence system.
 If the goal is to present information, data visualization is necessary to achieve that goal.

 Every decision made about what to show and how to show it is a data visualization decision.
 Even whether to create a visual or not is a data visualization decision.
-Which brings up an important point, not all data needs to be visualized.
-What if it turned out that the person asking for that absenteeism report really only needed to know the current rate to answer a simple question and they were unlikely to be asking for that information again in the foreseeable future?
-Would it be necessary to make a report at all?
-Maybe it would be best to just tell them the rate, saving you the time of making a report and helping them answer their question quicker.
-It’s also true that there are just some things that are not going to be best represented visually.
-Sometimes it is better to use words or numbers to describe what you need to share and sometimes the context or situation isn’t appropriate for including visualizations.
+Which brings up an important point, not all data needs to have a story or be visualized.
+What if the person asking for that absenteeism report only needed to know the current rate to answer a simple question and they are unlikely to ask for that information again in the future?
+It may not be worth the time or effort to make a report or design visuals.
+It may be best to calculate the rate and tell them the result, saving you the time of making a report and helping them answer their question quicker.
+It’s also true that there are just some things that aren’t represented well visually.
+Sometimes it is better to use words or numbers and sometimes the context or situation isn’t appropriate for including visualizations.
 Use visualizations, but use them when they support and enhance your goals.

-Speaking of things not everyone realizes about data visualization, not all data visualizations are charts, graphs or diagrams.
-Sometimes the best data visualizations come from applying visual design principles to things like words, images, or a even just a single numerical value.
-A text-based report with a single metric in a font 4 times larger than the rest of the text can have tremendous impact.
+Speaking of things not everyone realizes about data visualization, not all data visualizations are charts, graphs, or diagrams.
+Sometimes the best data visualizations come from applying visual design principles to things like words, images, or even just a single numerical value.
+A text-based report with a single metric in a font 4 times larger than the rest of the text can have a tremendous impact.
 A key theme from a qualitative analysis bolded for emphasis can draw attention where needed.
-Even the placement of items on a screen or page has an impact on how effectively others understand your findings.
+Even the placement of items on a screen or page impacts how effectively others understand your findings.
 Data visualization is about helping your audience see what is important to be seen.

 Accessibility is key.

 When building data visualizations, ensure everyone, including people with different visual abilities, can access the full story of your data.
-This means considering viewers with who might have different color perspective, sizing and contrast needs, or who may rely on screen readers, or assistive technologies.
+This means considering viewers who might have different color perspectives, sizing, and contrast needs, or who may rely on screen readers or assistive technologies.

 Data Visualization for Analysis & Discovery

-Show them how you took a massive and messy unstructured data set and transformed it into the your key takeaways and insights.
-For example, you might provide an image showing an anonymized subset of interview transcript text that has different selections of the text color-coded to indicate your data coding work, and you may include noticeable lines or symbols connecting the text to themes.
-In general, data visualizations should be as simple and clean as possible, but I personally think this is another area where it might be to your advantage to break the rules a little bit.
-I think you should feel free to overwhelm your audience a little bit here, help them understand just how much information you have sifted through, show them the effort and rigor, give them a sense of the systematic and intentional way that results were formed.
-Just don’t make them look at all of your data, give an example (e.g., a screen shot, or anonymized sample subset) and make sure that you are not sharing anything private or confidential.
+As mentioned earlier, visuals are great for explaining complex things and especially for workflows and processes.
+So, for example, you may want to show them how you took a massive and messy unstructured data set and transformed it into your key takeaways and insights.
+You could do this by providing an image of some of the anonymized interview transcript text you used with different selections of the text color-coded if you wanted them to understand how you took individual employee comments and did a coding technique to find key themes.
+In general, data visualizations should be as simple and clean as possible, but I personally think this is one place where you may want to break the rules a little bit.
+Feel free to overwhelm your audience a little bit here, just so they understand the depth, complexity, and volume of information you have sifted through.
+Show them the effort and rigor, and give them a sense of the systematic and intentional way the results were formed.
+Just don’t make them look at all of your data, an example should be enough (e.g., a screenshot, or anonymized sample subset), and make sure that you are not sharing anything private or confidential.
 Any visual that can help give your audience a sense of the process that displays the rigor of analysis will be powerful evidence that your results are true analytics not just an opinion.

 No art skills required!

 I suck at drawing.
 I can’t sing, act, or play an instrument.
 I have no idea how people turn clay, wood, paint, or metal into objects, let alone into abstract art.
 I can’t seem to figure out how to match items of clothing together.
 My idea of decorating is a calendar thumbtacked to the wall.
-I am not the person you call if you need something to look ‘pretty.’
+What I am trying to say is that I am not the person you call if you need something to look ‘pretty.’
 But I did learn how to make good data visualizations.
 That’s because effective data visualization isn’t about making information look pretty.
 It’s about clarity, conciseness, and accuracy.
 It’s about presenting data in a way that supports informed decision-making.

-There are some data visualizations that are exceptionally beautiful.
-For those who have an interest in people analytics, a creative side, and an interest in visual design or just a desire to put some beauty into your work, this is going to be an amazingly satisfying area for you to play in.
-You’ll love all the wonderful things you can do with data visualization.
-But, if that doesn’t sound like you, don’t worry.
-You don’t have to be an artist, and you don’t have to consider yourself a ‘creative’ person.
+Some data visualizations are exceptionally beautiful.
+For those who have an interest in people analytics, a creative side, and an interest in visual design or just a desire to put some art and beauty into your work – data visualization could be an amazingly satisfying area for you to play in.
+You’ll love all the wonderful things you can do.
+But, if you don’t usually think of yourself as someone who gravitates toward art, creativity, or aesthetics, don’t worry.
+You don’t have to be an artist, and you don’t have to be a ‘creative’ person.
 You can learn basic design principles like color theory, composition, and white space and then apply them.
 You can use templates or tools and you can mirror the wonderful work of others.
 Data visualization is a skill that can be learned.
-Data visualization give us all a chance to be an artist.
+Data visualization gives us all a chance to be an artist.

 Compare things with bars of different lengths.